Vladimir Ovchinnikov (graffiti artist): Ovchinnikov's Star Ship

-Ovchinnikov's Star Ship is an art object in Borovsk, representing a 10-meter concrete cylinder with images of outstanding space scientists, writers, astronauts.
-The artist Vladimir Ovchinnikov turned an abandoned building into a Space Ark.
+Ovchinnikov's Star Ship is an art object in Borovsk, representing a 10-meter concrete cylinder with images of outstanding space scientists, writers, and cosmonauts.
+Ovchinnikov also turned an abandoned building into a 'Space Ark'.

 Gallery repressed

-Gallery of 20 portraits from photos of repressed citizens Borovsk district was created in the concrete wall in the center of the city of Borovsk in August 2016.
-The gallery includes portraits of 20 borovchan shot in 1937–1938.
-Memorial contains the inscription – "For whom the bell ringing Borovsk ...".
-Gallery was destroyed by vandals in three days after the opening of the memorial.
+A gallery of 20 portraits from photos of repressed citizens Borovsk district was created on the concrete wall in the center of the city of Borovsk in August 2016.
+The gallery includes portraits of 20 citizens of Borovsk shot in 1937–1938.
+The memorial contains the inscription – "For whom the bell ringing Borovsk ...".
+The gallery was destroyed by vandals in three days after the opening of the memorial.
 The event caused a wide resonance in the media.